How to Become a Ghostwriter in 8 Steps (PLUS One New Bonus Tip)

 5. Treat your first two books as on-the-job training

-Unpaid internships are commonplace today, and anyone who has done one will agree that working for little to no money is less than ideal.
-That being said, making a career out of ghostwriting is all about your previous experience.
-To lay this foundation of experience, freelance ghostwriter Toni Robino suggests viewing the early phase of your career as a “breaking in” period.
+Making a career out of ghostwriting is all about your previous experience.
+To lay this foundation of experience, freelance ghostwriter Toni Robino suggests you should view the early phase of your career as a “breaking in” period.

 “Even if you’ve been a writer your entire life, there are lots of things you’ll need to learn about how to conceptualize, structure, and ghostwrite a full-length book.
 For that reason, you’ll have a much better chance of getting hired if the fee you set is lower than the fees set by experienced ghostwriters with established track records.”